Kansas Pheasant Hunting Numbers Are Up

-With the upcoming pheasant hunting season approaching us quickly we have some great news to report about the upland hunting outlook here in Kansas.
+With the upcoming Kansas pheasant hunts are approaching us quickly we have some great news to report about the upland hunting outlook here in Kansas.
 The spring weather has been favorable and it looks to be another ROCK SOLID year of pheasant and quail hunting.

 We have had some heavy rain in comparison to most of South Dakota where they have experienced drought conditions for most of this spring and summer.
 These wet and cool conditions have been very favorable for habitat and nesting for the pheasants.
-Kansas should see another year of increased numbers of pheasants, with the Southwest corridor and 10 Gauge Outfitters in Kinsley Kansas being situated inareas that had some of the best results from the 2017 Pheasant Early Season Crowing Survey.
+Kansas should see another year of increased numbers of pheasants, with the Southwest corridor and in Kinsley Kansas areas that had some of the best results from the 2017 early season survey.

 Kansas has traditionally been overlooked on their amazing upland hunting opportunities.
-With less pressure – more birds and a shorter distance to drive from the states like Texas, Oklahoma, Missouri, Iowa, Nebraska, clients are able to spend more time in the field than in the truck or plane.
+With less pressure – more birds and a shorter distance to drive.
+Clients in states like Texas, Oklahoma, Missouri, Iowa, Nebraska, are able to spend more time in the field than in the truck or plane.

-The 2017 Season brings a lot of excitement here at 10 Gauge Outfitters A side from seeing great numbers this summer of birds and habitat we recently just finished an addition to the lodge, and can now accommodate up to 20 pheasant hunters.
+The 2017 season brings a lot of excitement here, we recently just finished an addition to the lodge, and can now accommodate up to 22 pheasant hunters.
 For those hunters now looking to bring in a large group of friends/family/co-workers or even those large corporate events, we have the room!
-Check out the new photos of the lodge addition or take the virtual tour to check it out for yourself!
+Check out the new photos of the hunting lodge addition or take the virtual tour to check it out for yourself!

-Another new addition to the 10 Gauge Outfitters hunting adventure list is the opportunity to hunt the Early Season in Kansas.
-Due to some requests of opening up the hunting lodge in October – 10 Gauge has acquired some hunting land that falls under the preserve status.
-This means now instead of driving up to South Dakota for pheasant hunting, you can save yourself 8-10 hours in the truck and hunt some of the best land in the Midwest.
-Aside from this, you can hunt QUAIL as well in Kansas.
+Another new addition to 10 Gauge Outfitters is the opportunity to hunt the early season in Kansas.
+Due to some requests of opening up the hunting lodge in October – 10 Gauge has acquired hunting land that falls under the preserve status.
+This means now instead of driving for South Dakota pheasants, you can save yourself 8-10 hours in the truck.
+Hunting some of the best in the Midwest and as a bonus you can hunt quail as well.

 We look forward to a great and wonderful year here at 10 Gauge Outfitters.
 To book your next hunt please fill out our contact form, email or give me a call.
 I am more than willing to help answer all your questions about your next pheasant hunting adventure here in Kansas.

-Report from the Summer Outlook – http://pheasantsforever.org/BlogLanding/Blogs/Field-Notes/Summer-Pheasant-Report.aspx – By Tom Carpenter
+Report from the Summer Outlook – Pheasant Hunting Report – By Tom Carpenter

-“Upland hunters in Kansas harvested about 422,000 roosters in the 2016-17 season, up from 2015-16 season,” reports Jeff Prendergast, Small Game Specialist with the Kansas Department of Wildlife, Parks and Tourism.
-“Hunter success was relatively high, and hunter numbers remain below average.”
+“Upland hunters in Kansas harvested about 422,000 roosters in the 2016-17 season, up from 2015-16 season,” reports Jeff Prendergast, Small Game Specialist with the KWPT.
+“Hunter success was relatively high, and hunter numbers remain below average.

-Nesting success is going to be key to this fall’s hunt, and Runia ventured some insights.
+Nesting success is going to be key to this fall’s hunt, and Travis Runia ventured some insights.